ornao/pp5_vintage/README.md

 23. As a Shopper / Site User, I can search for a product by name or description to find a specific product.

-24. As a Shopper / Site User I want to add items to my basket so I can keep track of what i want to buy and have total added up
+24. As a Shopper / Site User I want to add items to my bag so I can keep track of what i want to buy and have total added up

 | **Acceptance Criteria** | **Accomplished** | **Screenshot** |
 | --- | --- | --- |